-- Resolving the grievances of the security holders of the listed entity including complaints related to transfer/transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc.; - Approval for share transfer, transmission, transposition, subdivision, split-up, consolidation, issue of duplicate share certificates and to do all such related matters as may be necessary in accordance with the Company's Articles of Association; - Power to delegate approval of share transfer, transmission, transposition, sub-division, split-up and consolidation to an officer or a committee or to the registrar and share transfer agents to expedite the process;
+- Resolving the grievances of the security holders of the listed entity including complaints related to transfer/transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc.; - Approval for share transfer, transmission, transposition, subdivision, split-up, consolidation, issue of duplicate share certificates and to do all such related matters as may be necessary in accordance with the Company's Articles of Association; - Power to delegate approval of share transfer, transmission, transposition, sub-division, split-up and consolidation to an officer or a committee or to the registrar and share transfer agents to expedite the process; - 4.
+Power to affix the Common Seal of the Company on Share Certificates; - To approve the register of members as on the record date(s) and/ or book closure dates for receiving dividends and other corporate benefits; - 6.
+To review correspondence with the shareholders and take appropriate decisions in that regard; - 7.
+To recommend measures for overall improvement in the quality of services to investors;

-- Power to affix the Common Seal of the Company on Share Certificates; - To approve the register of members as on the record date(s) and/ or book closure dates for receiving dividends and other corporate benefits; - To review correspondence with the shareholders and take appropriate decisions in that regard; - To recommend measures for overall improvement in the quality of services to investors; - 8.
-Review of measures taken for effective exercise of voting rights by shareholders; - Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent; - Review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/ statutory notices by the shareholders of the company; - 11.
+- 8. Review of measures taken for effective exercise of voting rights by shareholders; - 9.
+Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent; - Review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/ annual reports/statutory notices by the shareholders of the Company; - 11.
 Any other matter as may be delegated by the Board from time to time.

-Details pertaining to the number of complaints received and resolved and the status thereof during the financial year ended March 31, 2022 are as follows:
+Details pertaining to the number of complaints received and resolved and the status thereof during the financial year ended March 31, 2023 are as follows:

-Nature of Complaints Pending at the beginning of the year Received during the year Resolved during the year Pending at the end of the year Non-receipt of shareholder documents.
-1 - 1 - Non-receipt of duplicate share certificate - 1 1 - Non-receipt of share certificate after transfer - 1 1 - Total 1 2 3 -
+Nature of Complaints Pending at the beginning of the year Received during the year Resolved during the year Pending at the end of the year Non-receipt of s h a r e h o l d e r documents. - - - - Non-receipt of duplicate share certificate - - - - Non-receipt of shares certificate after transfer - - - - Total - - - -